NYULibraries/dlts-rjs-plugin-open-square/README.md

 ](https://github.com/readium/readium-shared-js/issues/241)

+2) Create the `plugins-override.cson` file in the `plugins/` directory (or modify it if it already exists).
+The path inside ReadiumJS viewer: `readium-js/readium-shared-js/plugins/plugins-override.cson`.
-2) Create/modify `readium-js-viewer/readium-js/readium-shared-js/plugins/plugins-override.cson`.
-Basic example where this plugin is the only one enabled:
+A basic example where this plugin is the only one enabled:

 ```
 plugins: